robotronik/NXP_2019/README.md

 This is the repository of the Robotronik club for the NXP CUP EMEA 2019.

 You will find the code of the different teams which take part of this event.

+The teams are :
+* LesMargerittesOdorantes
+* MyLittlePhelmaReturns
+* Tchlouçk